 “The World Stage Theatre Company gives actors and audiences access to the world by telling multicultural, inspirational, and transformational stories to connect our hearts and minds with people, places, and ideas.”

-To become the theatre company in Tulsa that educates artists in all aspects of theatre; to create and produce stellar work that fosters cross cultural understanding and compassion; and to provide Tulsa actors and crew transformative experiences through access to performing internationally.
+To become the theatre company in Tulsa that educates artists in all aspects of theatre; to create and produce stellar work that fosters cross cultural understanding and compassion; and to provide Tulsa actors and crew transformative experiences through access to perform internationally as well as work with international artists in Tulsa.

 Productions (Domestic & International)